starfishmod/MIDI-Implementations-Schema/schema.md

 <a name="RTRangeRecognizeRange"></a>recognizeRange | [[Range Object](#RangeObject)] | The upper and lower limits. `recognize` MUST be marked as true
 <a name="recognizeTransmitTransmit"></a>transmit | `boolean` | **Required** Does this transmit this feature.
 <a name="recognizeTransmitRecognize"></a>recognize | `boolean` | **Required** Does this recognize this feature.
 <a name="RTRangeRemarks"></a>name | `string` | Name of the item.
-Usefut when used in NRPN's or in CC information where it is not the standard controller function
+Useful when used in NRPN's or in CC information where it is not the standard controller function
 <a name="RTRangeRemarks"></a>remarks | `string` | Any further Information.

 ##### Patterned Objects